pietrop/autoEdit_2_user_manual/chapter1.md

 * Not as accurate as IBM or Gentle.
 * Only support US english STT.
 * in autoEdit, at the moment not as fast as IBM one, takes a little longer then the length of the media. \(eg 27 min takes 30 min to transcribe\).

+Pocketsphinx does not require extra setup to use.

 ---